Rawlings Acquires Jack Corbett Hollywood Bases - ExBulletin

 Rawlings Acquires Jack Corbett Hollywood Bases

-Iconic Sporting Goods Manufacturer Expands Product Portfolio to Become ‘Official Home of MLB’

-ST. LOUIS, July 21, 2022 /PRNewswire/ — Rawlings Sporting Goods Company, Inc. (Rawlings), the official baseball, helmet, face shield and gloves of Major League Baseball, has acquired the Jack Corbett Hollywood Bases brand from Schutt Sports, Inc. by adding field bases and accessories to its list of officially licensed MLB categories.
-This reinforces Rawlings’ deep roots in the sports of baseball and softball while leveraging their expertise in creating technologically advanced equipment for the highest level of play.
+Rawlings Sporting Goods Company, Inc. has acquired the Jack Corbett Hollywood Bases brand from Schutt Sports, Inc. adding field bases and accessories to its list of officially licensed MLB categories.

+Rawlings is the official baseball, helmet, face shield and glove of Major League Baseball.
+Terms were not disclosed.

+The acquisition reinforces Rawlings’ roots in the sports of baseball and softball while leveraging their expertise in creating technologically advanced equipment for the game.

-This new business venture will allow Rawlings to add another authentic on-field MLB category to its extensive product catalog, creating additional opportunities in the memorabilia and collectibles markets.
-The acquisition also ensures a long-term supply of the highest quality bases for use at Major League level.
+This new business venture will also provide Rawlings with additional opportunities in the memorabilia and collectibles markets.
+The acquisition further ensures a long-term supply of quality bases for use at the Major League level.

-Jack Corbettformer minor league player and coach, developed the Hollywood the design of the base realizing that the bases of the time, filled with dirt, sand or sawdust, were too loose.
+Former minor league player and coach Jack Corbett developed the Hollywood base design upon realizing that the bases of the day, filled with dirt, sand, or sawdust, were too loose.
 His innovation added an underground rod to attach to the base for added stability.

 Sources